Lexie-yw/Software-Engineering-Work/Report Materials/Conclusion.md

 &nbsp;

 In the future, we look forward to building a community of users to provide a space for users to communicate with each other.
 Users can exchange their short-term and long-term tasks, and people with the same plans can learn and progress together.
 We wanted to build a leaderboard of user goals and engagement duration.
 And we will improve our application features and enrich our reward system to give users a better experience.

+In the future, we hope that more users will use our app and give us more feedback.
+I hope we can make progress together!